Skip to main content

 For example, if you create a command called check-ip, each time that command is used in a chat, it will trigger a workflow that parses the IP address sent in the chat and submits it for analysis.
 The workflow can then return the analysis results to the same (or a different) chat.

-1. Go to Microsoft Teams Dev Portal: In the Teams Developer Portal, go to your Apps and select the app you created.
+1. Go to Microsoft Teams dev portal: In the Teams developer portal, go to your Apps and select the app you created.
 Go to App features > Bot.

 1. Enter a name for the command.
 This name will be displayed in chats.